bp-momentum/backend/README.md

 Here you should give the frontend url and maybe the localhost addresses for testing.
 For the website url you have to give the url of the frontend.

-last_leaderboard_reset should not be changed
+last_leaderboard_reset should not be changed.

 ### Starting the Server
 Before starting the server the database must creating the tables.